sei-relativity/hw-w01d04-js-arrays/README.md

 # JavaScript Array HW

-Create a file in this repository named `homework.js` to save your solutions.
+Please create a branch called `homework`.
+Then, create a file named `homework.js` to save your solutions.

 <ol>
   <li>Create a function that will get the sum of the numbers between 1 and n and return the answer